-- 1) Continued phosphate royalty revenue however at lesser amounts than in past decades, with continued fluctuation in this revenue source expected; - 2) Fisheries revenue has increased as a result of fishing vessels using Nauru's Exclusive Economic Zone and a new fisheries agreement is in effect.
-The fisheries revenue is expected to be at higher levels but is volatile; - 3) Visa fees have dramatically increased as a result of fees charged for the Australian Regional Processing Centre.
-This may further increase due to potential fee increases for business visas; and - 4) At the same time, responding to these primary revenue increases, customs and tariff and other revenue streams have also increased, including external aid assistance which remains at high levels and makes up about one-third of all revenue.
+- 1) Fisheries revenue has increased as a result of fishing vessels using Nauru's Exclusive Economic Zone and a new fisheries agreement is in effect.
+The fisheries revenue is expected to be at higher levels but is volatile; - 2) Australian Regional Processing Centre (RPC) revenues continue at a high-level.
+The transition of the management of the operations of the RPC has commenced and will continue to support the revenues; and - 3) At the same time, responding to these primary revenue increases, tax, customs and tariff and other revenue streams have also increased, including external aid assistance which remains at high levels and makes up about one-third of all revenue.